 FFS: In case of alignment between MDT and a paused QoE, UE reports the time elapsed between generating the QoE report and the time of reporting the QoE report i.e., when reporting is resumed. (based on the received comments, the moderator is not sure if this is agreeable at the present meeting)

-Rel-17 NR QMC to support the following activation scenario: S-based QoE and s-based MDT.
+Rel-17 NR QMC to support the following activation scenario: S-based QoE and s-based MDT, M-based QoE and m-based MDT.

-Rel-17 NR QMC will not support the following activation scenarios: M-based QoE and m-based MDT, S-based QoE and m-based MDT.
+FFS on S-based QoE and m-based MDT.

 The alignment of RVQoE and MDT measurements reuses the solution for the alignment of legacy QoE and MDT measurements.
 RAN node can reuse RRM measurements as well.